-4. Let Them Make Decisions: we’ve turned Sundays into a kids’ baking day, and that means the kids get to choose what we’re baking.
-Sometimes it’s cake, but a lot of times it’s something different, like macarons or eclairs or chocolate dipped strawberries.
+We’ve turned Sundays into a kids’ baking day, and that means the kids get to choose what we’re baking.
+Sometimes it’s cake, but a lot of times it’s something different, like macarons or eclairs or chocolate-dipped strawberries.
 I’ve seen that with Westin, this really gets him excited about baking.
 Letting him make the decision of what we’re going to create really helps to give him ownership over the project and his interest and engagement in the whole process is much longer-lasting than when I’m the one telling him what to do.

-6. Be Okay with Imperfections: this one was (and sometimes still is) hard for me because I’m a bit of a perfectionist.
+This one was (and sometimes still is) hard for me because I’m a bit of a perfectionist.
 I always want to fix whatever imperfection there may seem to be, but after doing that once in front of Westin, he turned to me and said, “I’m not any good at this.
-I don’t want to do it any more.”
+I don’t want to do it anymore.”
 Oh, no!
 Mom fail!
 I totally busted his confidence and I felt awful.
-Since then, I’ve worked so hard not to touch-up anything that isn’t “perfect.”
-Another tip that might help you resist the urge to fix your kids’ works is to just bake for yourselves and don’t plan on baking with your kids for an event or for other people so you’re not trying to make everything look perfect (unless you don’t mind sharing the imperfections, and in that case, share away!).
+Since then, I’ve worked so hard not to touch up anything that isn’t “perfect.”
+Another tip that might help you resist the urge to fix your kids’ work is to just bake for yourselves and don’t plan on baking with your kids for an event or for other people so you’re not trying to make everything look perfect (unless you don’t mind sharing the imperfections, and in that case, share away!).

 We really like THIS s’mores macaron recipe by Liv for Cake.

-Another fun and easy idea for kids are these cake push-pops.
+Another fun and easy idea for kids is these cake push-pops.
 Just use a cookie cutter to cut cake rounds and pipe in the frosting.